Xtendify/Simple-Calendar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get events from Google Calendar or other sources and display them on your site using unique calendar views.
+Add Google Calendar events to your site in minutes.
+Beautiful calendar displays.
+Fully responsive.

 == Description ==

-A highly configurable and extensible toolkit to manage calendars and display events on WordPress pages, posts or widgets.
+**Simple Calendar** is the easiest way to add Google Calendar events to your WordPress sites.
+Keep managing everything in Google Calendar.
+Fine tune the display of your calendars to your liking.
+Add specific functionality with add-ons.

 = Features =